Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

-Here we consider a problem of non-linear non-convex function optimization on the a linearly constrained space on $\mathrm{R}^2$.
+Here we consider a problem of maximizing a non-linear non-concave function (which is equivalent to minimizing non-linear non-convex function) on the a linearly constrained space on $\mathrm{R}^2$.

-In Figure \ref{fig:example_sin_cos}, we plot a heat-map of the values of this function over the parameter space.
-It can be easily noted that there exist 4 local maximas of which the global maximum occurs at $(x,y)=(\frac{2}{7},\frac{2}{7})=(0.2857,0.2857)$, the objective function value being 2 at this point.
-Note that it can be considered as an optimization problem on simplex.
-Because, any point in the feasible region is in the convex hull generated by $(0,0), (2,0)$ and $(0,3)$ on $\mathbb{R}^2$.
-In Table \ref{table:example_123}, we note that GCDVSS outperforms the other algorithms based on the comparative study of the number of successful convergences for all methods starting from 100 randomly generated starting points.
+In Figure \ref{fig:example_sin_cos}, a heat-map of the values of this function over the parameter space is plotted.
+This function has 4 local maximums out of which the global maximum is located at $(x,y)=(\frac{2}{7},\frac{2}{7})=(0.2857,0.2857)$, the value of the objective function value being 2 at this point.
+Note that any point in the feasible region (defined in \eqref{eq:example_sin_cos}) is in the convex hull generated by $(0,0), (2,0)$ and $(0,3)$ on $\mathbb{R}^2$.
+Now, for any given point within a triangle, there exist unique non-negative weights $\{p_1,p_2,p_3 :p_i\geq 0, \sum_{i}p_i = 1\}$ such that the coordinate of that point can be given by the weighted average of the coordinates of the vertices.
+Thus, once the weight vector $(p_1,p_2,p_3)$ is estimated for which the the objective function is maximized, the solution in terms of $(x,y)$ can be calculated.
+In Table \ref{table:example_123}, it is noted that RMPSS outperforms the other algorithms based on the comparative study of the number of successful convergences for all methods starting from 100 randomly generated starting points, and using RMPSS around 66 folds improvement in computation time is observed over GA.